QuentinRa/blog.quentinra.dev/operating-systems/others/embedded/yocto/index.md

 Embedded systems have more limitations than usual workstations such as limited disk space or memory.

-Because of that, there is a need to create small operating systems with as few packages as possible and properly configured for them to work within an environment with fewer resources.
+Because of that, there is a need to create a minimal operating systems with as few packages as possible and properly configure them to work within an environment with fewer resources.

 [Yocto](https://www.yoctoproject.org/) is a collaborative project to create Linux-based systems designed for embedded products.
 </div><div>